 Assessment of the potential for induced seismicity at these locations follow the methodology outlined below, using the very conservative "zero-cohesion Mohr-Coulomb failure criterion" recommended by the U.S. Geological Survey (Wesson and Nicholson, 1987).
 These analyses indicate very low potential for induced seismicity caused by pressures resulting from injection activities.
-Nearby examples are available, such as long-term Class I injection operations at sites like Lanxess Corporation and Clean Harbors Corporation in southern Arkansas, which are regulated by the EPA.
+Nearby examples are available, such as long-term Class I injection operations at sites like Lanxess Corporation, in southern Arkansas by the EPA.

-South of the proposed site, there is a normal fault graben-horst block system known as the South Arkansas Fault Zone that was initiated due to salt mobilization from the accumulation of overburden sediment.
+South of the proposed site, there is a normal fault graben-horst block system known as the Nick Springs and Hibanks system, which developed due to salt mobilization from the accumulation of overburden sediment.
 Brine waste disposal injection has induced movement along pre-existing strike-parallel normal fault surfaces (Cox and VanArsdale, 1991).
 Between 1983 and 1990, twelve earthquakes between a magnitude of 2.0 and 3.0 occurred in the El Dorado area.
-The two injection wells (Lanxess SWD# 7 and 13) in the El Dorado South field in closest proximity to fault surfaces at the depth of injection also lie at the center of the macroseismic area of a magnitude 2.5 earthquake of December 12, 1988 and show increases in injection rates prior to periods of seismicity (Cox and VanArsdale, 1991).
+The two injection wells (Lanxess SWD 7 and 13) are situated in the El Dorado South Field and are in the closest proximity to fault surfaces at the depth of injection also lie at the center of the macroseismic area of a magnitude 2.5 earthquake of December 12, 1988, and show increases in injection rates prior to periods of seismicity (Cox and VanArsdale, 1991).
 However, these seismic events are well below damaging levels, are primarily located south of the site along the fault zone and would not impact the integrity of injection operations.